RhetTbull/applecrate/README.md

 See the [Jinja2 template documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) for more information on how to use template variables.

 The package identifier and path arguments such as the build path and the output file path may also be templates but they will only have access to the `app`, `version`, and `machine` variables.
+Your scripts and welcome/conclusion files will have access to all of the variables.

 ## Utilities